-Chair of Personnel & Pay Committee, Vice Chair of the Learning & Development Committee
+Chair of Personnel & Pay Committee, Training & Development Governor

 Mrs Dottin-John has been living in Ashford with her husband and children for over 10 years.
 She became involved with Great Chart Primary School when her children began attending and has been a Governor since 2008.
-As the English Governor she meets regularly with the English Leader to discuss achievements, progress and challenges.
 She has worked in social housing for 27 years and holds a senior management position within a Kent housing organisation.
 She brings an understanding of developments in the housing sector and experience of working with services such as Social Services, Kent Police and other government agencies.

 Mr S Fitch

-Chair of Governors, Pupil Progress & Attainment Governor, member of Learning & Development, Resources Committee and Personnel & Pay Committee
+Chair of Governors, Inclusion Governor and member of Personnel & Pay Committee

 Mr Fitch lives in Great Chart and is married to Ruth, they have 2 children.
 On leaving school Mr Fitch joined the RAF as a pilot.
 After 13 years he left and moved to live in Africa working for Mission Aviation Fellowship.
 He and his family spent 8 years living in Kenya and South Africa.
 They moved to Kent in 2011.
 He still works for Mission Aviation Fellowship as the International Operations Support Manager providing advice, support and training to flight operations teams in 13 countries around the world.
 He enjoys cycling, travelling, reading and cooking.

 Vice Chair of Governors, Mathematics and GDPR Governor